HassanSajjad-302/HMake/README.md

 Sample Output: `AEBC`

 C is explicitly named.
-E is included as a dependency of C even though it is a sibling directory.
+E is included as a dependency of C even though it is a sibling dir.

 7.